 Mistakes Were Made

-Three true tales of holidays gone wrong
+Three tales of holidays gone wrong, from our readers

 The holidays: a time for joy.
 A time for cheer.
 Also a time for near-death experiences and assiduously avoiding the fruitcakes of distant relatives.
 Below, three true tales from our readers of holidays gone wrong.
 The stories have been edited for length, and for clarity, and to prevent our readers from being disowned.
 Cheers.